mostafaadawy/dockinglaravel/README.md

 - authentication also is required
 - laravel gives us something called resource that allow us to transform an eloquent model to api json `sail artisan make:resource V1\customerResource` with two notes first sail can be replaced by `php` for normal projects withouts dockers. second we add `V1\` where it might be later changes for deferent versions
 # note for me ubuntu pw is my normal pw
-- solving error `sail artisan make:resource V1\customerResource` work for windows createing folder V1 and inside it create the file while in ubuntu it will not work right so instead we use `sail artisan make:resource V1/customerResource` with path or back slash
+- solving error `sail artisan make:resource V1\customerResource` work for windows creating folder V1 and inside it create the file while in ubuntu it will not work right so instead we use `sail artisan make:resource V1/customerResource` with path or back slash
 - lets first implement our customer show method
 - now if we add `\id` to our link we get the customer data
 ```sh